FlrMh/Infrastructure_as_Code_-IaC-/Ansible-instructions.md

 ```
 - This playbook wil install us the dependencies required to be able to run our app.

-4. As a last step, we will need a playbook that will run the commands that launch the app in our `web` VM:
+4. Next, we will need a playbook that will run the commands that launch the app in our `web` VM:
 ```
 sudo nano start-app-playbook.yml
 ```